 The cost of study abroad varies significantly depending on the program, destination, and length of stay.
 It is important that you discuss your budget with your student to help them choose the right program.
 Feel free to take a look at our Policies page for information on billing.
 In our group advising session students receive a Study Abroad Budget Planning Tool (PDF) that you may also find helpful.

 Yes.
-TU financial aid can be applied toward TU exchanges and programs, and approved Non-TU programs.
+TU financial aid can be applied toward TU exchanges and programs, and approved Non-TU programs but there may be some restrictions depending on the type of aid they receive.
 Students can request additional loan funds to help cover study abroad costs by submitting a Study Abroad Budget to the TU Financial Aid Office.
-It is also a good idea for students to schedule an appointment with a Financial Aid Adviser to discuss borrowing options for the term abroad.
+It is also a good idea to schedule an appointment with a Financial Aid Adviser to discuss borrowing options for the term abroad.